-The Raspberry Pi Foundation and publisher Pi Press has today made available the 5th Wireframe games magazine, providing more insight onto how games are built and function.
-In this week’s issue which is now available to purchase and download designer Andrew Shouldice takes us behind the scenes on his forthcoming action-adventure Tunic, about a tiny fox in a sprawling fantasy world.
+The Raspberry Pi Foundation and publisher Pi Press have today made available the 5th Wireframe games magazine, providing more insight into how games are built and function.
+In this week’s issue, which is now available to purchase and download, designer Andrew Shouldice takes us behind the scenes on his forthcoming action-adventure Tunic, about a tiny fox in a sprawling fantasy world.

 The features in this issue of Wireframe include: